gohugoio/hugo/content/en/templates/shortcode-templates.md

 #### `.Inner`

-If a closing shortcode is used, the `.Inner` variable will be populated with the content between the opening and closing shortcodes.
-To check if `.Inner` contains anything other than white space:
+The `.Inner` method returns the content between the opening and closing shortcode tags.
+To check if `.Inner` returns anything other than whitespace:

 ```go-html-template
 {{ if strings.ContainsNonSpace .Inner }}